-Entrepreneurs have a different perspective and I have seen that there is a considerable amount of difference in perspective when it comes to being an employee and an entrepreneur.
+Entrepreneurs have a different perspective.
+I have seen a considerable amount of difference in perspective when it comes to being an employee and an entrepreneur.

 Perspective #1.
-Being Accountable
+Accountability

-However, as an entrepreneur, you are not only accountable for what you do but you are even accountable for what your employee did or rather they actually delivered irrespective of what you asked them to do.
+However, as an entrepreneur, you are accountable for what you do but you are even accountable for what your employee does irrespective of what you asked them to do.

 Perspective #2.
 Love What You Do

-Starting a business requires long hours of work and dedication and it may not be easy for you to get long hours unless you love what you are doing.
+Starting a business requires long hours of work and dedication.
+It may not be easy for you to get long hours unless you love what you are doing.

 Perspective #4.
-Visionary and Action
+Visionary and Active (Not Reactive)

-As an entrepreneur, you take needed action to make sure you correct it as soon as possible or else it may just cost you the complete business.
+As an entrepreneur, you take needed action to make sure you correct it as soon as possible.
+Otherwise, it may just cost you the complete business.

 When I was assigned to the project, I was also very excited about it but always had one question in my mind.
-People don’t buy our product because of the functionality in a product but because of robustness of the product.
+People don’t buy our product because of the functionality in the addon product but because of the robustness of the original product.
 Why are we investing so much in the functionality of it?

 Perspective #5.
 Learning Curve

 As an entrepreneur; you may need to be focusing on learning everything that comes your way.
 Working with Excel to marketing your products to moving onto some unfamiliar technology and the list goes on.

 Do you have a mindset of an entrepreneur?

 As you grow old, your financial requirements will always increase and not decrease.
-You may not be able to save more lately than today and so this is the moment when you should be taking the needed action.
+You may not be able to save more than today.
+So this is the moment when you should be taking the needed action.
 This is the moment to test things out and don’t let it linger for too long.

 So I will ask once again, do you have a mindset of an entrepreneur?
-Share your views in comments below.